menukasilva/menukasilva/README.md

 - 👋 Hi, I’m Menuka Silva
-- 👀 I’m interested in PWA, Flutter, JavaScript
+- 👀 I’m interested in Python, JavaScript, Selenium and SQL
-- 🌱 I’m currently learning them
+- 🌱 I have relocated to New Brunswick, Canada
-- 💞️ I’m looking to collaborate on senior comminication projects
+- 💞️ I’m looking for a remote Job
 - 📫 How to reach me: menukasilva@icloud.com

 <!---